BruceChanJianLe/brucechanjianle/README.md

 ### Bruce Chan Jian Le

 I (am):
-- A Software developer in Singapore.
+- A software developer in Singapore.
 - Working in the robotics field.
 - Primarily program in C++ and Python.
 - Use vim!